Collector and researcher specialized in Byzantine coins

 In 1992, Andreas Sommer was awarded the Eligius-Prize of the German Numismatic Society, and in 2007, he won the Vreneli-Prize of the World Money Fair.

 If you are interested to learn more about the philosopher Sommer, please watch this one-hour interview (in German) during which he also addresses coin collecting.

-Here you can have a look inside his book on Byzantine coinage (written in German).
+Here you can have a look in his book on Byzantine coinage (written in German).